 How much can an individual NFT sell for?
 Well, the market is always changing, but Cryptoart.io keeps a handy running list, ranking artists by total value sold, listing the highest-selling pieces so far, and more.
 The data is pulled from a variety of digital platforms, including Nifty Gateway, SuperRare, Foundation, MakersPlace, KnownOrigin and Async Art.

 While the data is constantly changing, we compiled a list of the 15 most-expensive NFT art pieces ever sold—so far.

-*Disclaimer: This list was last edited Aug.
-4, 2022.
+*Disclaimer: This list was last edited on Sept 11, 2023.
 This list is quite volatile as Total Artwork Value is calculated by the current conversion between USD and ETH.
 Check out Cryptoart.io for the most up-to-date info and standings.